How to Configure IPv6 in Your Home Network with ISP such as Comcast Xfinity

 Various techniques such as assigning smaller sized networks to organizations and the utilization of NAT (Network Address Translation) helped extend the time before IPv4 addresses would be exhausted.
 IPv4 addresses may finally be exhausted despite the alarm bells sounding in 2011.
-Despite the early warnings, the world is only at 25.6% adoption according to Google’s stats at the time of the most recent update to this guide.
+Despite the early warnings, the world is only at 37.4% adoption according to Google’s stats at the time of the most recent update to this guide.

 Conceptually IPv6 is similar to IPv4, but when it came to implementing it, I quickly realized that I left my comfort zone of IPv4.
 While IPv6 is not necessarily radically different, there are enough differences to make one feel uneasy about the proper way to implement it.
 I have stumbled my way through the process by reading several articles, blogs, forums, etc., but I am now comfortable enough to have a functioning IPv6 network.

 In this how-to, I will be configuring IPv6 in OPNsense using Comcast Xfinity as an example since that is my Internet service provider.
 If you have another service provider, your configuration may vary especially when it comes to configuring your WAN interface.
 Also keep in mind that there are other ways you may create your IPv6 network – SLAAC vs DHCPv6, for example.